 I wanted to do a deep dive into the significance of Tarot cards and their meanings are used in Sayonara Wild Hearts to add a hidden layer of depth for those in know, so that’s what you’ll find in this article!
 I’ll be covering the entire game from start to finish (including a short explanation of Tarot at the start) so please be sure to complete the game before reading to avoid spoilers.
 You can also watch a play through of the game here.

-I wanted to make it easier for gaming writers to connect with the gaming blogger community, so I started this little series called “Rising Stars” where both veteran bloggers and readers can discover and welcome new or relatively unknown gaming writers into the community.
-I hope this will help to encourage and support individuals as well as maintain the health of the gaming blogger community overall!
+I wanted to make it easier for gaming writers to connect with the gaming blogger community, so I started the “Rising Stars” series where both veteran bloggers and readers can discover and welcome new or relatively unknown gaming writers into the community.
+I hope this will help to encourage and support individuals as well as maintain the health of the gaming blogger ecosystem overall!

-You can find the first Rising Stars post here, and now let’s take a look at this week’s five featured bloggers…
+You can find the previous Rising Stars posts here, and now let’s take a look at this week’s featured bloggers…

 In a month overflowing with anticipated, high quality releases, Sayonara Wild Hearts is a shining gem you should have on your radar.
 This game is an expertly shaken cocktail of neon colors, trippy, dreamlike environments, a catchy synth-pop soundtrack, and skillful level design.
 While Sayonara is on the brief side with about an hour of total playtime required to complete the campaign, it is a truly magical experience that blew me away with its dynamic art style, captivating music, generous variety of mechanics, and heart-pumping action!